Model railroad layout

 In model railroading, a layout is a diorama containing scale track for operating trains.
 The size of a layout varies, from small shelf-top designs to ones that fill entire rooms, basements, or whole buildings.

 Attention to modeling details such as structures and scenery is common.
-Simple layouts are generally situated on a table, although other methods are used, including doors.
+Simple layouts are generally situated on a table, although other methods are used, including using a flush-sided door as a base.
 More permanent construction methods involve attaching benchwork framing to the walls of the room or building in which the layout is situated.

 Track layout

 An important aspect of any model railway is the layout of the track itself.
 Apart from the stations, there are four basic ways of arranging the track, and innumerable variations: